canisfortis/trim-and-stitch/README.md

 ## License

-This project is licensed under the GNU v3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU v3 License.
+See the [LICENSE](LICENSE) file for full license details.

 ## Acknowledgments

-- This application uses FFmpeg for video processing.
+- This application relies on FFmpeg for video processing.
 - VLC media player is used for video playback.

 ## Contributing

-## Issues
+If you'd like to contribute to the development of this tool or report issues, please check the [Issues](link_to_issues) section.